 Duration

-Best age for kids
+Best Age for Kids

 There is much to see outside of the car window, along with history and legends.
 Our kids were 6, 8, 11, and 13 when we took this trip and they were fantastic ages to take in all that they were seeing and learning.
-If your kids are good travelers we would suggest that even younger would be fine; however, toddlers and babies have difficulty seeing out of car windows sometimes, so we would not recommend this itinerary for that age.

-Best time to visit – This trip needs to be completed during the summer months as the Transfagarasan highway is only open that time of year.
+This trip needs to be completed during the summer months as the Transfagarasan highway is only open that time of year.
 You can check their official website for exact dates that it is expected to open this year.
-If you omit the Transfagarason highway you could do the other part of the road trip anytime of the year, but we can’t speak more highly of the Transfagarason highway so we don’t recommend leaving it out!
+The roads are not open during the winter.

 Day-by-Day Itinerary